CedarvilleCyber/RedTeamVault/Procedures/OPSEC.md

 The number of times a beacon checks in during a given time period is directly proportional to its likelihood of detection and interception.
 Long sleeps between checkins is good for OPSEC, as NIDS have a limited window of packets they can store in memory for correlation and heuristic analysis.
 3. Be gentle during initial access
 Account lockout policies need to be balanced with time on engagement.
 This is the trickiest part to keep quiet, especially while enumerating users or spraying passwords, but it is necessary.
+4. Restore as much as you can as often as you can.
+Deviations from the standard operational capacity of the environment will alter the experience for users of the environment.
+To the extent that it is possible, if you clean up after yourself, you can remain under the radar more effectively.
+Further, this will help during blue team's cleanup of the environment post-engagement.

 # Cobalt Strike
 1. The default DNS record for CS is well signatured and will cause problems with NIDS.
 Be sure to modify it.